West Coast Avengers: Volume 3 (2018 series)

-During the Fresh Start relaunch, both Hawkeyes – team founder Clint Barton and his successor Kate Bishop – decided to revive the West Coast Avengers following an attack by land sharks in Santa Monica.
-Clint and Kate recruited America Chavez and Kate's boyfriend Johnny "Fuse" Watts, who helped in the mission, and were eventually joined by Gwenpool and Quentin Quire.
-Given their lack of funds, the newly formed team tried to get financiers by starring in a reality show following their exploits.
+During the Fresh Start relaunch, both Hawkeyes – team founder Clint Barton and his successor Kate Bishop – decide to revive the West Coast Avengers following an attack by land sharks in Santa Monica.
+Clint and Kate recruit America Chavez and Kate's boyfriend Johnny "Fuse" Watts, who helped in the mission, and are eventually joined by Gwenpool and Quentin Quire.
+Given their lack of funds, the newly formed team attempts to get financiers by starring in a reality show following their exploits.

-The West Coast Avengers later went up against Madame Masque and her West Coast incarnation of the Masters of Evil which consists of Eel, Graviton, Lady Bullseye, MODOK Superior, Satana, and Kate's parents Derek Bishop and Eleanor Bishop.
 Gwen adopts a baby land shark which she names Jeff – Barton allowing Jeff to stay as long as he does not bite anyone besides supervillains.

-During "The War of the Realms" storyline, the West Coast Avengers worked with Superior Spider-Man (Doctor Octopus' mind in a Proto-Clone body) and the Fantastic Four against the Frost Giants.

 Volume 4 (2024 series)

-Iron Man and War Machine later reform the West Coast Avengers as part of a plot to rehabilitate some supervillains.
+Iron Man and War Machine later reform the West Coast Avengers as part of a plot to rehabilitate supervillains.
 With Spider-Woman and ex-criminal Blue Bolt joining the group, they start with Ultron.
-Firestar later joined the West Coast Avengers when it comes to fighting the Sovereign Sons.
-The West Coast Avengers go up against the Gospel of Ultrons that is led by an Ultron called The One as they are the results of Ultron continuing to split himself after separating from Hank Pym.
+Firestar later joins the West Coast Avengers in battling the Sovereign Sons.
+The West Coast Avengers go up against the Gospel of Ultrons, the result of Ultron splitting himself after separating from Hank Pym.

 Other versions

-In the Ultimate Marvel reality, a secret team of Ultimates was formed in the Ultimate Comics: Ultimates.
-The team members include Quake as the leader, Wonder Man, the Vision, the Black Knight, and Tigra.
-The team was assigned to kill a wanted terrorist until Wonder Man went unstable.
-This forced the abandonment of the mission and Nick Fury put the team into stasis until needed.
-Fury and S.H.I.E.L.D. had planned to use them against the villainous Reed Richards and his Children of Tomorrow.
-Thanks to the civil war, California Governor Ford discovered the newly christened West Coast Ultimates and set them against the Ultimates.
+An alternate universe iteration of the West Coast Avengers called the West Coast Ultimates appears in the Ultimate Marvel imprint, led by Quake and consisting of Wonder Man, Vision, Black Knight, and Tigra.